Likes and Dislikes ESL Games, Activities and Worksheets

 ESL Favourites Activity - Speaking: Asking and Answering Questions from Prompts, Controlled and Freer Practice - Beginner (A1) - 25 minutes

 In this free favourites Find Someone Who activity, students write about their favourite things and then ask and answer questions to find classmates who have the same favourites.
 Students begin by writing down their favourite things on the worksheet.
 Students then go around the class asking and answering What's your favourite questions to find classmates with the same answers.
-When students find someone with the same answer, they write down that person's name.
-Afterwards, students report back to the class on the names they wrote on their worksheet and say what their favourite things are.
+When students find someone with the same answer, they write that person's name in the last column on the worksheet and move on to speak to someone else.
+This process continues until the students have completed the worksheet with different names.
+At the end of the activity, students tell the class the names they wrote on their worksheet and what their favourite things are.

 Find Someone Who Preview